Fonta1n3/FullyNoded/Readme.md

 - [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) for encrypting your nodes credentials.
 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.12
+- Fix home table cell heights loading with incorrect height
+- Add keypair generation and authkey authentication instructions

+## Changes v0.1.11
+- Fix bug where home table would load out of order and not show proper cell heights after choosing which loaded wallet to work with

 ## Changes v0.1.10
 - Clean up TorClient code